CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Methodology

 \subsubsection{Hierarchical Control Architecture}

-To support real-time onboard deployment, we established a hierarchical control architecture comprising input processing, policy inference, and actuator control layers.
-We employed a multi-process asynchronous framework to manage high-frequency data flow between layers, ensuring minimal end-to-end latency for the 50 Hz control loop.
-For detailed diagrams of the signal flow and software stack, please refer to the video.
+To support real-time onboard deployment, we designed a hierarchical architecture consisting of input processing, policy inference, and actuator control layers.
+An asynchronous multi-process framework efficiently manages the high-frequency data flow, ensuring minimal end-to-end latency for the 50 Hz control loop.
+Further details regarding the software stack and signal flow are available in the supplementary \href{https://cpnt-lab.github.io/CycleRL/}{video}.